Amish Buttermilk Pie

 Jump to Recipe

-As you know, I love finding old-fashioned recipes and making Amish recipes from old Amish cookbooks.
+As you know, I love finding old-fashioned recipes and making Amish recipes from old cookbooks.
 If you’ve ever used one of these cookbooks, you’ll find that a lot of times the recipes are very vague.
-They assume you know what temperature to bake a pie or for exactly how long a recipe should bake.
-Tricky, right?
-Because I don’t always know how long a pie should bake.
-I’m still learning about baking every.single.day.

-I normally think of pie as stuffedย mile-high full of fruit, so finding this pie filling that takes just 5 minutes to mix up, made with buttermilk?
+I normally think of pie as stuffed mile-high full of fruit, so finding this buttermilk pie filling that takes just 5 minutes to mix up?
 You bet I had to try it.
+If you love our custard pie, then you’ll love a slice of this with a dollop of homemade whipped cream and fresh berries.

-The main ingredient in this Amish recipe is buttermilk.
-Normally when a recipe calls for buttermilk, I simply use a mixture of milk or cream and vinegar.
-This homemade buttermilk gives the effect that you need in rolls, breads, pancakes and such.
-But since this recipe called for 2 cups of buttermilk, I used the real stuff.
-You can find buttermilk in the dairy section of your grocery store right by the milk and cream.
+• The main ingredient in this Amish buttermilk pie recipe is of course, buttermilk.
+You’ll need 2 cups of buttermilk.
+Store-bought whole buttermilk is best, and you can find it in the dairy section of your grocery store right by the milk and cream.
 Store bought buttermilk is thicker, which is needed for this recipe.
+See the recipe card for a buttermilk substitute.

-This recipe is fairly simple and straightforward.
-You can use store-bought pie crust to make, but may I suggest our grandma’s pie crust?
-Her pie crust was the best.
-Light and flaky…the perfect butteriness.
+• A good pie dough.
+You can use store-bought pie crust to make buttermilk pie, but may I suggest our grandma’s pie crust?
+It’s light and flaky…the perfect butteriness.
 I think you’ll love it.

 How do you know when a buttermilk pie is done?